iz-garland/iz-garland.github.io/README.md

 I am an avid music fan, and can often be found listening to local bands in Lancaster's pubs with a pint of cider in hand.
 Lancaster Music Festival is one of my favourite weekends of the year, I love hearing new bands for the first time.
 I play a handful of instruments myself, including guitar, piano and mandola.

 I am always seeking book recommendations!
 I love reading historical fiction, particularly about women in the Plantagenet and Tudor eras.
-I'm currently reading The Dragonfly Pool by Eva Ibbotson
+I'm currently reading Outlander by Diana Gabaldon.

 ### Contact Me
 Email: garland@mail.muni.cz